HouseTrip/housetrip.github.com/_posts/2014-09-20-resn-routemaster.md

 - Latency is zero
 - Bandwidth is infinite

-While we don't offer to tackle the design dificulties of [eventual consistency][eventual-con] in typical distributed systems, we believe the latency issue (which has a user experience cost) can be mitigated at the expense of bandwidth (which "only" costs money).
+While we don't offer to tackle the design difficulties of [eventual consistency][eventual-con] in typical distributed systems, we believe the latency issue (which has a user experience cost) can be mitigated at the expense of bandwidth (which "only" costs money).